Missing large

 Journalism has really gone downhill ever since it was expected to turn a profit – ever since it stopped being a useful resource for an informed citizenry and started becoming entertainment.
 I’d rather just have the information – just give me the raisins!

-6. almost 12 years ago on Bob the Squirrel
+6. over 12 years ago on Bob the Squirrel

 I need a toothpaste like that!

-7. about 12 years ago on Rose is Rose
+7. almost 13 years ago on Rose is Rose

 I like the mouse dangling over the side of the bed…

-8. over 12 years ago on Bob the Squirrel
+8. almost 13 years ago on Bob the Squirrel

 Well personally, I don’t have a problem with anyone calling me a geek or a geeky ____, I take it as a compliment really – and it is!
 Becoming enough of an expert in one’s field such that anyone feels compelled to call you a geek, is an honor, not an insult.
 Besides… haven’t you heard?
 Geek is cool and trendy now (shudder – "Hey kids!
 I was a geek LONG before Napoleon Dynamite and before the term “chic geek” – so get off my robomower… er… arduino… er… lawn!")